ASCII Grid

 -

-All available bathymetry and related information for Cow Lake were collected and hard copy maps digitized where necessary.
+All available bathymetry and related information for Frog Lake were collected and hard copy maps digitized where necessary.
 The data were validated against more recent data (Shuttle Radar Topography Mission 'SRTM' imagery and Indian Remote Sensing 'IRS' imagery) and corrected where necessary.
 The published data set contains the lake bathymetry formatted as an Arc ascii grid.
 Bathymetric contours and the boundary polygon are available as shapefiles.

 -

-All available bathymetry and related information for Caribou Lake were collected and hard copy maps digitized where necessary.
+All available bathymetry and related information for Strubel Lake were collected and hard copy maps digitized where necessary.
 The data were validated against more recent data (Shuttle Radar Topography Mission 'SRTM' imagery and Indian Remote Sensing 'IRS' imagery) and corrected where necessary.
 The published data set contains the lake bathymetry formatted as an Arc ascii grid.
 Bathymetric contours and the boundary polygon are available as shapefiles.

 -